The following are some frequently asked questions about scan results and tips for solving them.

 - If you selected a specific partition for scanning, select the entire disk instead and click Recover.
 This will allow Disk Drill to scan the entire disk instead of just one partition.

 Some types of files require a Quick Look plugin.
 Disk Drill previews files using your Mac’s Quick Look function.
 To test, use Quick Look on a healthy (non-lost) file of the same type on your Mac.
 Does it look the same as the one you are previewing in Disk Drill?
-If yes, you probably need a plugin.
+If yes, you might need a plugin.
 If no, the file is probably corrupted.